luquenanoUni/DLCV/README.md

 ## 2. Implementing Fully Connected Neural Networks from Scratch on MNIST Dataset
 Implenting basic Neural Networks from Scratch for binary and multiclass classification on MNIST Dataset with different networks depth and width .
 ## 3. Implementing Fully Connected Neural Networks with Keras on MNIST Dataset
-Implementing basic Neural Networks for binary and multiclass classification on MNIST Dataset with a pre-existing library to build sequential fully connected networks.
+Implementing basic Neural Networks for binary and multiclass classification based on an one vs all approach, and all vs all approach on binary and multiclass classification respectively on MNIST Dataset with a pre-existing library to build sequential fully connected networks.
 Investigating on the effectiveness and behavior of the architecture after changing three main parameters
 1. Batch Sizes
 2. Activation Functions
 3. Optimizers
 ## 4. Implementing Convolutional Neural Networks with Keras on MNIST Dataset and CIFAR10
-Implementing one, two and three layers deep CNNs with a sequential Keras model for one vs all approach, and all vs all approach on binary and multiclass classification respectively for MNIST and CIFAR10 Datasets.
+Implementing one, two and three layers deep CNNs with a sequential Keras model for multiclass classification on MNIST and CIFAR10 Datasets.
 A comparisson between a fully connected layered network and a CNN is posed.
 Transfer learning from RESNET model is performed for CIFAR10 classification.
 ## 5. Fifth item